coccoinomane/trim-ratio/README.md

 * `input image`: image file to be processed.
 * `h_pad`: how much background to keep left and right of the highest detail region.
 Default: 0px.
 * `u_pad`: how much background to keep in the 4 directions around the highest detail region.
 Default: 5px.
 * `output folder`: where to save output images.
-Ddefault: current folder.
+Default: current folder.

 ## H_PAD vs U_PAD